 Additionally, people with obesity also have sleep apnea, which causes them to stop breathing up to hundreds of times a night.
 Sleep apnea increases the risk of heart attack or death by 30% in only four or five years.
 People who suffer from sleep apnea tend to feel hungry, gain weight from snacking and have trouble losing weight when they try.

 How much should you weigh?

 That’s a hard question to answer since it’s really determined by your height and muscle mass.

 That’s why BMI was developed.
 To calculate your BMI, divide your weight in pounds by your height in inches squared and multiply the number by 703.
 A BMI of 18.5 and 24.9 is considered normal, 25-29.9 is having overweight, 30 to 35 is having obesity and 36 or more is having Class III obesity (formerly called morbidly obese).

 Or measure your waist

-There’s an easier way to determine whether you are overweight.
+There’s an easier way to determine whether you have overweight or obesity.
 Simply take out a tape measure and measure your waist right above the hip bones.